dxw/RubbishThorClone/README.md

 };
 ```

-You can also add options to commands.
-To define options, pass a callback in when you define your command:
+You can also add options to subcommands.
+To define options, pass a callback in when you define your subcommand:

 ```php
 public function commands() {